-Known as the 'Monastery of the Lion Buddhaäó, Wat Phra Singh is one of the most popular temples in the city.
-Constructed in 14th century, it houses the Phra Singh Buddha, giving the temple its name.
+Known as the 'Monastery of the Lions and Buddha', Wat Phra Singh is one of the most popular temple in Chiang Mai.
+Constructed in the 14th century, it houses the Phra Singh Buddha, giving the temple its name.
 The viharns are intricately designed, with gold details of mythological beings.
 The walls depict mural paintings of local scenes and Buddha's past lives.

 Nestled near the Doi Suthep mountain, Wat U Mong Thera Jan is a peaceful temple far from the city bustle.
 It is also called the Tunnel Temple due to its labyrinth network of tunnels set within the forest.
 It offers a wholesome experience of Buddhism, complete with ancient stone structures, Dhamma teachings, meditation sessions and prayer chants reverberating in the air.

 Built in 1296 during the inception of Chiang Mai, Wat Chiang Mai is the oldest temple in the city.
 It has two decorated viharns, which contain the oldest and highly venerated Buddha images.
 The temple is decorated with elaborate golden structures and intricate engravings.
 The compound also has a scripture library called the Ho Trai, and a lovely lotus pond.

 Since it is constructed completely out of silver, Wat Srisuphan makes for one of the most breathtaking temples in Chiang Mai.
 The glistening interiors of the temple are also decorated from wall to wall with mirror work, silver and bright colours, along with a silver Buddha.
 The temple conducts monk chats, wherein visitors can converse with monks about Buddhism.